feiyangfan/about-me/README.md

 #### Simple about-me page

 This is a simple about-me page build with html/css and bootstrap since it is a very simple static page.
-I will integrate this page into [my-website](https://github.com/feiyangfan/my-website) project.

 Hosted on: https://feiyangfan.github.io/about-me/